-Before we sojourn to the orgiastic realm of wailing guitars, spandex and hairspray you might be interested to know that my posts reflecting on my days as a rock and roll dropout DJ in London generated more noise than anything I have published in this blog.
+Before we sojourn to the orgiastic realm of wailing guitars, spandex and hairspray you might be interested to know that my posts reflecting on my days as a DJ after I had quit the music biz generated more noise than anything I have published in this blog.
 It has been overwhelming.
 I received emails from clubs offering me headlining DJ slots to a couple of magazines who want me to write for them (one of them, ironically, is a leading music magazine that published an abysmal review of my band’s EP back in 2003!).
 This experience has bolstered a very important message, both creatively and on a more personal level, that I must always follow my instinct.
 It carries more wisdom than anything your head or heart can ever offer.
-With this in mind you can move mountains.
+With this in mind, you can move mountains.

 10. White Lion – “Broken Heart”

 Who?
 White Lion, formed in Copenhagen in 1983 by Danish vocalist Mike Tramp and American guitarist Vito Bratta.

 Why this song?
 Because it’s not only beautiful but carries an important message.

 Important albums: Pride (1987), Big Game (1989).

 What else?
 “There is life even after a broken heart.”